Dr. Ryan Stewart, DO

 Frequently Asked Questions

 How long does postpartum incontinence last?
-Many women see improvement within 3-6 months after delivery as tissues heal and pelvic floor strength returns.
-However, if leaking persists beyond 6 months or worsens, it's important to seek evaluation from a specialist.
+Many women see improvement within three to six months after delivery as tissues heal and pelvic floor strength returns.
+If leaking continues beyond six months or gets worse, it is worth seeing a specialist for evaluation.

 Can a C-section prevent urinary incontinence?
-While vaginal delivery is a stronger risk factor, pregnancy itself — the weight of the baby and hormonal changes — can weaken the pelvic floor regardless of delivery method.
+Cesarean delivery roughly cuts the risk in half compared to vaginal birth, but pregnancy itself can weaken the pelvic floor regardless of how you deliver.
 Some women who deliver by C-section still develop incontinence.

 Should I do Kegels after giving birth?
-Pelvic floor exercises can help with recovery, but proper technique is essential.
-A pelvic floor physical therapist can assess your muscle function and create a targeted program that's safe to start in the postpartum period.
+Pelvic floor exercises can help with recovery, but there is more to it than Kegels.
+A pelvic floor physical therapist can assess your muscle function and build a program that includes strength, coordination, relaxation, and breathing work.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy